-- Construction of the mine rock management area, tailings pond and tailings management area (or co-mingled deposition of rock and tailings), including water management systems; - Construction of a waste disposal facility within the tailings management area; - Construction of facilities for milling, initial separation and concentration of ore - Construction of power generation and heat recovery facilities; - Construction of the Effluent Treatment Facility that will treat effluent from the tailings pond; - Construction of drainage control structures, process pipelines and waste water pipelines from mine to surface, on surface at the NICO Project mine site, run-off collection trenches and sedimentation pond; - Construction of any new roads at the mine site; - Construction of the water treatment plant; - Construction of management facilities, including the pump house and water intake, water discharge system (including seasonal water storage areas, all drainage ditches and discharge points) and potable water supplies for camps; - Construction of fuel storage facilities on-site; - Construction of the permanent camp west of NICO Lake; - Construction of NICO access road to the mine site by Fortune; - Construction of the airstrip - Development of borrow sources for aggregate production at the mine site or along the NICO access road
+- Construction of the mine rock management area, tailings pond and tailings management area or alternatively a single co-disposal tailings/mine rock facility, including water management systems; - Construction of a waste disposal facility; - Construction of facilities for milling, initial separation and concentration of ore; - Construction of power generation and heat recovery facilities; - Construction of the Effluent Treatment Facility that will treat effluent from the tailings pond and other sources; - Construction of drainage control structures, process pipelines and waste water pipelines from mine to surface, on surface at the NICO Project mine site, run-off collection trenches and sedimentation pond; - Construction of any new roads at the mine site; - Construction of water management facilities, including the pump house and water intake, water discharge system (including seasonal water storage areas, all drainage ditches and discharge points), potable water supplies for camp and a sewage treatment plant; - Construction of fuel storage facilities on-site: - Construction of the permanent camp west of Nico Lake; - Construction of NICO access road to the mine site; - Construction of the NICO access road bridge over the Marian River; - Construction of the airstrip; and - Development of borrow sources for aggregate production at the mine site or along the NICO access road.

-Mining and Materials Storage
+Mining and materials storage

-- Development of underground workings and open pit, including use of the existing decline and crosscut and drift development; - Extraction and crushing of ore-bearing rock; - Transport, storage and use of explosives; - Mine dewatering; - Transportation of materials to, and management of, the mine rock management area, tailings pond and tailings management area (or co-mingled deposition of rock and tailings), including water management systems; - Management of a waste disposal facility within the tailings management area:
+• Development of underground workings and open pit, including use of the existing decline and crosscut and drift development;

-- Management of initial separation and concentration reject materials, and ore and tailings stockpiles on surface, including construction of any associated foundations, buildings, and water treatment and management systems; - Backfilling of mined out stopes using cemented rock fill and engineered bulkheads; and - Mining equipment operation, including vehicles and materials conveyance systems.
+- Extraction and crushing of ore-bearing rock; - Transport, storage and use of explosives; - Mine dewatering; - Transportation of materials, management of ore and tailings, the mine rock management area, tailings pond and tailings management area (or co-mingled deposition of rock and tailings), including waste management systems; - Management of a waste disposal facility within the tailings management area; - Management of initial separation and concentration reject materials, ore and tailings stockpiles on surface, including construction of any associated foundations, buildings, and water treatment and management systems; and - Mining equipment operation, including vehicles and materials conveyance systems.